Slamannan F.C.: History

 The club was founded in 1886, and was made up entirely of miners.

 The club competed in the Scottish Cup for five seasons between 1886 and 1890 as well as the regional Stirlingshire Cup competition.
 The club reached the second round of the national cup in four of its five entries, but never the third.

-Slamannan's best run in the Stirlingshire Cup was in 1888–89, when it reached the final, but lost 7–0 to East Stirlingshire F.C. in the final at Victoria Park in Camelon.
+Slamannan's best run in the Stirlingshire Cup was in 1888–89, when it reached the final, but lost 7–0 to East Stirlingshire in the final at Victoria Park in Camelon.
 The same season, Slamannan suffered its biggest Scottish Cup defeat.
-Having beaten Grangemouth F.C. in the first round, the club drew 3–3 against King's Park F.C. in the second, surrendering a 3–1 lead in the last ten minutes of the game, but lost 13–1 away in the replay, the club's kick and rush style not working on a better quality pitch.
+Having beaten Grangemouth in the first round, the club drew 3–3 against King's Park in the second, surrendering a 3–1 lead in the last ten minutes of the game, but lost 13–1 away in the replay, the club's kick and rush style not working on a better quality pitch.